tbhdbsys/angular-meteor-docs/client/content/tutorials/whatsapp/meteor/tutorials.whatsapp.meteor.step_03.md

 {{> DiffBox tutorialName="whatsapp-meteor-tutorial" step="3.9"}}

-We also need to add some `Whatsapp` assets so it would look more similiar.
+We also need to add some `Whatsapp` assets so it would look more similar.

 Note that the images are under `public/` folder so we can use them in the client side from the root directory (in the `css` file).